Preetirai-tech/Handling-Missing-values/README.md

 Missing values are a common challenge in data analysis, and we have incorporate techniques for effectively handling them.
 We employ two main approaches: univariate imputation and multivariate imputation.

 ### Univariate Imputation
 Univariate imputation involves filling in missing values based on the distribution of individual features.
-Here are some examples of univariate imputation techniques used in this project:
+Here are some examples of univariate imputation techniques used:

 1. **Mean Imputation**: Missing values in numerical features are replaced with the mean of the available values for that feature.